pvcraven/2017_web_security/source/final/nathan/index.rst

 callback Instead of waiting for information, the event loop moves to the next event and trusts the callback to perform the operation.
-The process is then responsible for, once the information has been gathered, sending that information to the client (9).
+The process is then responsible for, once the information has been gathered, sending that information to the client [HOW]_.

 Fast Performance
 ~~~~~~~~~~~~~~~~
 When used correctly to fill its niche, Node.js can greatly outperform other tools.
-A test created by (2) perfectly captures the beneficial aspects of Node.js in
+A test created by Maciej Sopylo perfectly captures the beneficial aspects of
-comparison to PHP, another popular language in back-end web development.
-To do
+Node.js in comparison to PHP, another popular language in back-end web
-this, the tester ran a simple for loop that did three separate calculations and
+development.
+To do this, Sopylo ran a simple for loop that did three separate
-printed to the console the amount of time it took to finish the loop.
-The tester
+calculations and printed to the console the amount of time it took to finish the
-then timed two different applications: one using PHP, the other using Node.js.
-It
+loop.
+Sopylo then timed two different applications: one using PHP, the other using
-was found that as the number of iterations increased, the PHP application's time
+Node.js.
+It was found that as the number of iterations increased, the PHP
-increased in a linear fashion.
-However, the tester found that the Node.js
+application's time increased in a linear fashion.
+However, the tester found that
-application finished at a more logarithmic (faster) rate when doing the same
+the Node.js application finished at a more logarithmic (faster) rate when doing
-calculations.
-When the number of iterations was increased to one billion, the PHP
+the same calculations.
+When the number of iterations was increased to one billion,
-application was 93% slower than the Node.js one (2).
+the PHP application was 93% slower than the Node.js one [BEG]_.

 Examples of Node.js Applications
 --------------------------------